jonnywinter/jonnywinter.github.io/2021-02-05-creating-vlans-via-csv-using-the-meraki-api-and-flask.md

 print(response.text.encode('utf8'))
 ```
 Like with the above, there is a quickstart Flask project ready to be copy & pasted from the [Pallets Projects site](https://flask.palletsprojects.com/en/1.1.x/quickstart/#quickstart).
 A great place to start.
 Using the Meraki & Flask quickstart code, I created the following project that works like the GIF at top of this post.
-The code is split into three files - Python, HTML & CSV.
-The Python file is in the root of the folder, the HTML must be inside a sub-folder called *templates* and the CSV file, which can live anywhere, is in the root.
+The code is split into four files - Python, HTML & CSV.
+The Python file is in the root of the folder, the HTML must be inside a sub-folder called *templates*, the JavaScript must be inside a sub-folder of the root called *static* and the CSV file, which can live anywhere, is in the root.
 Here's the code -

 Python -
 ```python